Building Safety and Maintenance

 Learning Resource Center (LRC)

 The Learning Resource Center (LRC) is located in room 1.214A of SSW, and is open from 8:00 a.m. to 5:00 p.m. on weekdays.
 Evening and weekend operating hours are posted at the beginning of every semester and depend upon the availability of work-study students.
 Clay Shorkey is the director of the LRC.
 The LRC also employs several work-study students.
 The LRC is a collection of a variety of books, videos, and journals, many of which are not available in any other University library.
 The LRC keeps reserve readings for Social Work courses and has a state-of-the-art computer lab.
 The LRC also has excellent audio/visual equipment which can be used for classes and for other meetings and functions.
-If you need this equipment for a special date and time for a class, etc., please reserve it through Eve in the LRC.
+If you need this equipment for a special date and time for a class, etc., please reserve it at the frontdesk.
 You may check on the availability at anytime without a reservation, but if both sets are already reserved, you will need to use the equipment at another time.
 This equipment is stored in a locked closet in the classroom area and keys for this storage area can be checked out in the LRC.
 Since the LRC does not have staff to set up equipment in classrooms for faculty use, please allow enough time before class to get and set up the equipment needed.
 It is also the responsibility of the faculty member to return the equipment to the appropriate AV closet and make sure the door is locked after returning the equipment.
 If help is needed in moving equipment, please ask for a volunteer from class.

 The School has letterhead paper intended for specific purposes.
 Letterhead should only be used for official School business.
 If you have any doubts about when to use letterhead, please consult with the Dean.
 There are currently three different types of letterhead in the School: one specifically for the Administrative Office, one for the Center, and one for general School use.
 Please use the appropriate letterhead so that return phone calls will be made to the appropriate phone number.
 All letterhead must have official approval by The University under Policy Memorandum 6.504 (http://www.utexas.edu/policies/hoppm/pm6504.html).
 Anything that can be construed as letterhead that has not been approved under this policy can bring official warning from the President’s Office.